lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/config_protocol.rst

 Memory bank Example
 ~~~~~~~~~~~~~~~~~~~
-The following XML code describes a memory-bank circuitry to configure the core logic of FPGA, as illustrated in :numref:`fig_sram`.
+The following XML code describes a memory-bank circuitry to configure the core logic of FPGA, as illustrated in :numref:`fig_memory_bank`.
 It will use the circuit model defined in :numref:`fig_sram_blwl`.
+Users can customized the number of memory banks to be used across the fabrics.
+By default, it will be only 1 memory bank. :numref:`fig_memory_bank` shows an example where 4 memory banks are defined.
+The more memory bank to be used, the fast configuration runtime will be, but at the cost of more I/Os in the FPGA fabrics.
+The organization of each configurable region can be customized through the fabric key (see details in :ref:`fabric_key`).

 .. code-block:: xml